Etunek77/OOPS/README.md

 ### Requirements:
--Min SDK version - 16
+- Min SDK version - 16

--Target SDK version - 30
+- Target SDK version - 30

--Android Gradle Plugin version 4.
+- Android Gradle Plugin version 4.
 1. 0

--Gradle Version 6.
+- Gradle Version 6.
 5

--Compile SDK 30
+- Compile SDK 30
 ___

 ### App was developed on Android Studio :

--One app for all your needs with
+- One app for all your needs with

--Material Design & State Of Art UI
+- Material Design & State Of Art UI

--Secure Signup
+- Secure Signup
 ___

 ### Features:

--Reliable and
+- Reliable and
--User Friendly
+- User Friendly

--Keep Track with
+- Keep Track with

--Push Notifications
+- Push Notifications

--Reminder & Notes
+- Reminder & Notes

--Interactive Dashboard
-for easy Navigation
+- Interactive Dashboard for easy Navigation
 ___

 ### Contents: